sbcshop/StackyPi/README.md

 ## There are various folder you see:-
   * **lcd_display_1.3_inch** - this folder have two files
     * **1._3_lcd_display.p**y - demo code of 1.3 lcd display
-    * **firmware.uf2** - This is the firmware of lcd display,you need to drag and drop the firmware to raspberry pi pico
+    * **firmware.uf2** - This is the firmware of lcd display.press boot button then plug usb to pc then release button ,you need to drag and drop the firmware to stackypi
   * **lora_home_automation** -  this folder have one file
     * **homeautomation.py** - Run this file to control home appliances
   * **lora_receiver** - this folder have two files